Approximating Fixpoints of Approximated Functions: Approximated Fixpoints of Approximated Functions

 We provide a first positive result for the multidimensional case when the limit function $f$ is a power contraction.
-We already hinted at the fact that power contractions naturally arise in the study of MDPs.
-Therefore the next result will play an important role in \Cref{se:mdp}.
+Power contractions naturally arise in the study of MDPs.
+Hence this result will play an important role in \Cref{se:mdp}.